uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

     - Default limit of 20 instances per region(Case open can be increase)
   - Connect
     - EC2 Instance Connect
+    - Systems Manager
-    - Systems Manager Session Manager
+    - Session Manager
+  - ex) A company needs to perform data processing once a week that typically takes about 5 hours to complete. -> The company should use EC2 for this workload.
+  - ex) A company plans to deploy containers on AWS.
+The company wants full control of the compute resources that host the containers.

 ■ **LightSail**
   - 가상 프라이빗 서버(Virtual Private Server)